digitalfondue/jfiveparse/README.md

 ## Notes:

+### template element handling

+The template element is a "normal" element, so the child nodes are _not_ placed inside a documentFragment.
+This will be fixed.

 ### Entities
-The &ntities; are by default (and by specs) parsed and interpreted.
+The &ntities; are by default (and by specification) parsed and interpreted.
 This behavior can be disabled by:

   - passing the enum "Option.DONT_TRANSFORM_ENTITIES" to the Parser